gwastro/pycbc/docs/inference/sampler_api.rst

 1. Create a file in ``pycbc/inference/sampler`` for the new sampler's class.
 2. Add the new class definition.
-The class must inherit from at least :py:class:`BaseSampler <pycbc.inference.sampler.base.BaseSampler>`.
+The class must inherit from at least
+   |BaseSampler|.
 3. Give a name attribute to the class that is unique across the supported sampler classes.
 4. Add an IO class for the sampler to the :py:mod:`inference.io <pycbc.inference.io>` modules.
 Set your new class's ``io`` attribute to point to this new class.

-5. Add any other methods you need to satisfy the :py:class:`BaseSampler's <pycbc.inference.sampler.base.BaseSampler>` required methods.
+5. Add any other methods you need to satisfy the |BaseSampler|'s required methods.
 When doing so, try to follow the guidelines above: do not duplicate code, and try to use support classes that offer functionality that you need.
 If you think some of the methods will be useful for more than just